-Q: Do most cases go to trial to recover damages?
+Q: Does my injury case have to go to trial for me to recover damages?

 Q: How does a prior injury affect the value of my claim?

 A: Generally, a person who is negligent is responsible for the foreseeable harm that he or she caused.
 That means you have to prove there was negligence and that the negligence caused your injury.
 Even if you can only prove that the negligence made a pre-existing injury worse, you can still get compensation for the degree to which the condition was aggravated by the defendant’s negligence.

 Q: Is there a minimum or maximum amount that can be recovered in a personal injury settlement?

 A: No, there's no minimum or maximum settlement amount.
 Every case is different, and the settlement you get (assuming you get one) is heavily dependent on the seriousness of your injuries, the extent of your medical treatment, your prospects for a full recovery, the nature of the defendant’s liability, the amount of available insurance coverage, and a whole host of other factors, including: